Yala / Ruhuna National Park (යාල / රුහුණු ජාතික වනෝද්යානය)

 Size103,889 hectares

-Main attractionsYala has the world’s highest concentration of Leopards. crocodile, elephant, deer, sambar, bear, wild bore, wild buffalo and peacock and may varieties of birds including migratory birds such as flamingos..
+Main attractionsYala has the world’s highest concentration of leopards, crocodiles, elephants, deer, sambar, bears, wild boars, wild buffalo peacock and many varieties of birds, including migratory birds such as flamingos.

-It is possible to hire jeeps at the entrance to the park.
-The best time to see these animals (including leopards) are early morning and at dusk.
-The park of is mostly known for its dense population of leopards.
-They are quite used to human presence and generally will not run away when a vehicle is encountered.
-Elephants are the most common sight in the park.
+Visitors can hire safari jeeps at the park entrance.
+The best times to observe wildlife, particularly leopards are during the early morning and at dusk.
+The park is especially known for its high density of leopards, which are relatively accustomed to human presence and often do not retreat when encountering vehicles.
+Elephants are also a very common sight throughout the park.

 Accommodation